SAM-IT/yii2-mariadb/README.md

 ]
 ```

+## Behavior method
 The behavior will register a handler for the `EVENT_AFTER_OPEN` on the connection.
 When a connection opens it will check the PDO attribute(s) to see if it's a MariaDB connection.
 If that's the case then it will update the `$schemaMap` property on the connection.

+While the behavior method in theory allows you to use the connection without knowing the database type in advance, it has some disadvantages.
+Specifically the `Connection` class might instantiate a the `Schema` before opening the connection.
+This happens when a query builder is requested before the database connection is opened.
+If you run into issues related to SQL syntax please try the first approach to see if that resolves the issue.